up-code137/ipl-data-analysis/README.md

 - ipl_analysis.ipynb
 - images/

+## ✌️How to Run
+1. Clone the repository
+2. Install required libraries: pip install pandas matplotlib seaborn
+3. Open notebook and run cells

 ## 🚀 Conclusion
 This project demonstrates how data analysis can be used to extract meaningful insights from sports data.
+#This project helped strengthen my skills in data analysis, visualization, and storytelling using Python.